MattDSquared/HumanActivityProcessing/CodeBook.md

 ## Overview
 As explained the README.md file of this repo, the data and much of the explanation for it can be found from the study's host website.
 See README.md for an explanation of how this dataset was built.

 All data in this dataset is derived from the accelerometer and gyroscope of a Samsung Galaxy S II.
 The data produced by `run_analysis.R` is saved to the file `tidydata.txt`.
 This tidy dataset takes the mean and standard deviation values provided by the UCI repository and averages them by volunteer and activity.
 A summary of the file `features_info.txt` from the UCI data set is copied below.
-Measurements not used in the tidydata analysis are ~~striked~~ through.
+Measurements not used in the tidydata analysis are ~~striked through~~.
+Several variable names have been altered to agree with R naming syntax.

 ## Feature Selection